backupbrew/switchbrew/Settings services.md

 | 16  | GetTLSClientPrivk |
 | 17  | GetTLSClientCert  |

 Used for accessing data calibrated at the factory.
+Probably only for console-unique data?(Everything read so far has been console-unique)

 ## GetDeviceCert